golang-design/research/content/posts/cgo-handle.md

 However, under certain circumstances, we need a sort of mechanism to understand the execution progress from the C side, which brings the need of communication and synchronization between the Go and C. For instance, if we need our Go code to wait until the C side code finishes some initialization work until some execution point to proceed, we will need this type of communication precisely to understand the progress of a C function.

 A real example that we encountered was the need to interact with the clipboard facility.
 In Linux's [X window environment](https://en.wikipedia.org/wiki/X_Window_System), clipboards are decentralized and can only be owned by each application.
-The ones who need access to clipboard information required to create their clipboard instance.
+The ones who need access to clipboard information are required to create their clipboard instance.
 Say an application `A` wants to paste something into the clipboard, it has to request to the X window server, then become a clipboard owner to send the information back to other applications whenever they send a copy request.

-This design was considered natural and often required applications to cooperate: If another application `B` tries to make a request, to become the next owner of the clipboard, then `A` will lost its ownership.
-Afterwards, the copy requests from application `C`, `D`, and so on, will be forwarded to the application `B` instead of `A`.
-Similar to a shared region of memory being overwritten by somebody else and the original owner losts its access.
+This design was considered natural and often required applications to cooperate: If another application `B` tries to make a request, to become the next owner of the clipboard, then `A` will lose its ownership.
+Afterwards, the copy requests from the application `C`, `D`, and so on, will be forwarded to the application `B` instead of `A`.
+Similar to a shared region of memory being overwritten by somebody else and the original owner lost its access.

 With the above context information, one can understand that before an application starts to "paste" (serve) the clipboard information, it first obtains the clipboard ownership.
-Until we get the ownership, the clipboard information will not be available for access purpose.
+Until we get the ownership, the clipboard information will not be available for access purposes.
 In other words, if a clipboard API is designed in the following way:

 ```go